Charles Cullen: Early life

-A year into his service, Cullen's leading petty officer aboard Woodrow Wilson discovered him seated at the missile controls wearing a surgical mask, gloves and scrubs rather than his uniform.
+A year into his service, Cullen's leading petty officer aboard Woodrow Wilson discovered him seated at the missile controls wearing a surgical gown, mask, and gloves rather than his uniform.
 Cullen was disciplined for that action but never explained why he had dressed that way.
-The Navy reassigned Cullen to a lower-pressure job on the supply ship USS Canopus.
-He attempted suicide and was committed to the Navy psychiatric ward several times over the subsequent few years.
-Cullen received a medical discharge from the Navy in 1984 for undisclosed reasons.
+The Navy reassigned him to a lower-pressure job on the supply ship USS Canopus.
+He attempted suicide and was committed to the Navy psychiatric ward several times for depression before being discharged in 1984 for undisclosed reasons.

-Shortly after his discharge, Cullen enrolled at Mountainside Hospital's nursing school in Montclair, New Jersey.
-Elected president of his nursing class, he graduated in 1986 and started work at the burn unit of Saint Barnabas Medical Center in Livingston, New Jersey.
+Soon after his discharge, Cullen enrolled at Mountainside Hospital's nursing school in Montclair, New Jersey.
+He graduated in 1987 and started work at the burn unit of Saint Barnabas Medical Center in Livingston, New Jersey.

-Meanwhile, Cullen met and married Adrianne Baum in 1987.
-Their daughter, the first of two girls, was born later that year.
-However, Cullen's wife became increasingly disturbed at his unusual behavior and his abuse of the family dogs.
-In 1993, she filed a restraining order against him based on her fear that he might endanger her and their two children.
-She claimed that Cullen had spiked people's drinks with lighter fluid, burned his daughter's books, and left his daughters with a babysitter for a week.
-Cullen denied these claims, saying that his wife was exaggerating.
-Nevertheless, she continued to insist that Cullen was mentally ill.
+Shortly before securing his nursing license in 1987, Cullen married Adrienne Taub, a computer programmer.
+The first of their two children was born later that year.